SamKa1u/SimpleNeuralNet/README.md

 <div>
   <div>
     <p>
-      Implements a deep network using just the Numpy library.
+      Implements a deep network capable of classifying handwritten digits using just the Numpy library.
     </p>
   </div>
   <div>